 - Opportunities to write for meaningful purposes may include sentence construction or editing tasks

-- Maths concepts including number facts and problem solving
+- Maths concepts including number facts and

 - Preparation for upcoming assignments such as oral presentations, researching topics related to class activities.